harleydutton/skyrim-modlist/README.md

   - [ ] [Apocalypse - Magic of Skyrim](https://www.nexusmods.com/skyrim/mods/16225)
 - [ ] flesh out `Mod Configurations` - use as many defaults as possible
 - [ ] organize by the Vortex mod manager categories
+- [ ] update the mod adding procedure to scale and handle adding mods as optional
+- [ ] add a procedure for removing mods or manipulating the 'optional' tag

 ### Overview
 The goal of this challenge is to kill the [Ebony Warrior](http://elderscrolls.wikia.com/wiki/Ebony_Warrior) in [The Elder Scrolls V: Skyrim](http://elderscrolls.wikia.com/wiki/The_Elder_Scrolls_V:_Skyrim) using the following modlist and settings configuration for the entirety of the playthrough.
 Mods denoted with a `--?--` are optional; mods are frequently added based upon the rules laid out in the `Additional Mods` section below.